dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/test-selection-examples.md

 <TabItem value="cautious" label="Cautious mode">

-For example, only the "orders" model (or node) and its dependent models will be selected for testing or building:
+In this example, only tests that depend _exclusively_ on the "orders" model will be executed:

 ```shell
 dbt test --select "orders" --indirect-selection=cautious